filippomarri/Project2024/README.md

 <br>

 ### How does the algorithm work
-The image is divided in blocks and the averaged colour of each block is stored inside a matrix.
-The averaged colour of the block is evaluated as the averaged value
+The image is divided into blocks and the "averaged colour" of each block is stored inside a matrix.
+The averaged colour of one block is evaluated by averagin the values of the RGB components of each pixel contained in the block.
+So each element of the matrix will contain three pieces of data: red, green and blue.
+By pushing the button play, the columns of the matrix are read in sequence while all the rows of a same column are played togther.
+The sound are produced by activating oscillators in different configurations.
 <br>
 <div  align="center">
 <img width="80%" src="https://github.com/ChiaraAuriemma/ACTM-Project/blob/main/deliveries/images/Screen1.png" align="center" />